 Rehearsal dates for upcoming concerts appear on the Rehearsal Calendar.

 History of MUS Last updated December 2022.
-A tabulated summary of MUS activities since 1967 compiled by Barbara Henery (to 2007) and supplemented by Joan Scott (’08 – ’16) (In PDF format)
+A tabulated summary of MUS activities since 1967 compiled by Barbara Henery (to 2007), supplemented by Joan Scott (’08 – ’19) and Janet Stacey (’20-’22)